-This 6-day school trip to Madrid and Barcelona gives students a whirlwind tour of Spanish art, from Picasso to leather crafting.
+This Art school/university trip to Madrid and Barcelona gives students a whirlwind tour of Spanish art, from Picasso to modern-day leather crafting.
+Here’s our Art educational tour program to Spain at a glance:

 ✓ All accommodation costs